gboone/gboone.github.io/_teaching/engr-3970/syllabus.md

 * **Read** Epstein, Stephen.
 (1995) "The Construction of Lay Expertise: AIDS Activism and the Forging of Credibility in the Reform of Clinical Trials"
 * **Read:** Goodwin, Charles.
 (1994) "Professional Vision"
 * **Do** Reflection essay
-  > Think about your role as an engineer.
-How does your training allow you to see the world in a unique way?
-What unconscious biases do you have as an engineer that might have unintended consequences?
-How might we structure organizations to correct for these biases?
-(Less than 500 words.)

 ### April 24 Social consequences of technology